1945 Auckland Rugby League season: Round 3

 A Manukau player carrying the ball in their match with Mount Albert.

+Harold Milliken on the right of Mt Albert coming across to contest a kick.
+Pat Kelly of Ponsonby is making the kick while Brian Nordgren of Ponsonby is approaching in support.

+George Mitchell who had transferred from Richmond to Ponsonby.
+He had played six seasons for Richmond and been selected for New Zealand for their 1939 tour of England.

 The match between Richmond and Newton on Carlaw Park 2 saw Richmond win by an Auckland senior club record score of 70 points to 0.
 The score at halftime was 34–0.
 H Hobman was on debut as a senior grade referee in the same match.
 The main match saw the two best goal kickers in Auckland going head to head with John Anderson representing Marist, while Colin Riley was kicking for Ōtāhuhu.
 They each kicked 3 goals, though Riley was to go on to kick the most in the season, a feat he achieved the year prior also.
-In the match between Manukau and Mt Albert Tommy Chase was forced into the fullback role for Manukau in the absence of Ralph Martin who had transferred to Ōtāhuhu.
+In the match between Manukau and Mt Albert Tommy Chase came up from full back to replace Jack Major at half back who was unavailable with winger Tom Butler moving to full back.
+Chase had moved to full back to fill Ralph Martin's place.
+Martin had requested a transfer to his junior club, Otahuhu but Manukau had refused the transfer.
+He said that if the transfer was not granted he would play for M.N.
+Paewai's newly formed Aotea rugby club.
 Chase had first "come into prominence as a rugby union player in the Whanganui district when, at 17 years of age he was a member of the New Zealand Māori team which visited Australia in 1935".
 He moved to Auckland and joined the Manukau club along with his brother Rangi Chase.
 George Mitchell had joined Ponsonby and scored for them in their loss to City.
 He had come to Auckland from Feilding Old Boys rugby side in 1937 along with his brother Alf Mitchell and joined the Richmond club.
 In 1939 he was selected for New Zealand to tour England.
 Both brothers were born in the Pacific Islands to a Samoan mother and English father and were two of the first ever Pacific Island representatives in the New Zealand rugby league side.
+In City's 19-14 win over Ponsonby Albert Silva scored a try, kicked three conversions and two penalties.